Four- or even Seven-colour printing system for a bigger colour gamut plus digital white.

 Maximum flexibility in substrates

 The Gallus Labelfire digital press system offers label printers an unprecedented variety of substrates.
-The UV inkjet system and a droplet size of just 2 pl in the inline finishing process generally removes the need for additional priming or varnishing.
+There is no need for additional priming or varnishing.
 Coated path rollers, pressure arms and a cooling roller mean the industrial inkjet system is suitable for processing temperature-sensitive and thin substrates.
-The eight-colour printing system also delivers high levels of flexibility when it comes to applications, with no change-over to additional digital colours being required, e.g. the use of digital white.
+The printing system also delivers high levels of flexibility when it comes to applications, with no change-over to additional digital colours being required, e.g. the use of digital white.
 Following prepress preparation, data for job changes is easily uploaded at the touch of a button via the integrated Gallus HMI touchscreen control panel that also controls the digital and conventional Gallus Labelfire modules with the same operating logic.
-Regardless of the material and die-cutting line length, most common substrates can be die-cut at constant speeds thanks to the semi-rotary die-cutting unit.
-Direct matrix removal ensures clean and constant print results, even for complex die-cutting contours of up to 50 m/min (semi-rotary) or even 70 m/min (fully rotary).
+Regardless of the material and die-cutting line length, most common substrates can be die-cut thanks to the semi-rotary die-cutting unit.
+Direct matrix removal ensures clean and constant print results, even for complex die-cutting contours of up to 70 m/min.

-The tried-and-tested modular system of the Gallus ECS 340 optimises the flexibility of the Gallus Labelfire.
+The proven modular system of the Gallus ECS 340 optimises the flexibility of the Gallus Labelfire.

-The fully integrated Gallus HMI is the central operating station that controls conventional and digital modules.
+The fully integrated Gallus HMI is the central operating station that controls the entire machine.

 The cooling rollers of the main drying system enable printing on thin substrates.

-Optional slitter avail-able in rotary blade or razor blade design.
+Optional slitter avail-able in rotary blade and/or razor blade design.

 Maximum integration for ultimate productivity

-As a highly efficient industrial production system, the Gallus Labelfire excels when it comes to short and medium runs that extend beyond the conventional 300 to 500 linear meters.
+As a highly efficient industrial production system, the Gallus Labelfire excels when it comes to short and medium runs and above.
 A single operation is all that is required from substrate to the finished roll of labels, with no need for production or machine stops for completion or further processing.

-Gallus Labelfire 340: This 7-color inkjet system delivers up to 96 percent of the the simulated PANTONE® PLUS in outstanding quality
+Gallus Labelfire 340: This 4- (plus optional white) or 8-color inkjet system delivers up to 94 percent of the the simulated PANTONE® PLUS colour scale in outstanding quality.

 The digital front end of the Gallus Labelfire delivers a number of impressive practical functions including spot colour matching, the PDF Toolbox and Prepress Manager, to name but a few.
 All conventional print functions available meet the requirements for efficient production of short runs through optimised setup times, minimal waste and tool costs.
 In addition, the double rewinders enable rapid changeovers and crossed winding of small narrow rolls and also support minimal setup times.